cmpitg/cmpitg.github.com/top_about.md

 I’m a language, keyboard, and typeface lover.
 I speak Vietnamese (native), English (fluent), French (intermediate), Japanese (intermediate), and a bit of Spanish.
 I used to be an advanced Vim user but officially changed to Emacs in 2010 when I found Vim did not fit all my need.
-I’m left-handed and a loyal Programmer Dvorak user.
+I’m a loyal Programmer Dvorak user.

 I'm a fan of a barebone window manager with pluggable desktop components, rather than a bloated desktop environment.
 2012 was the year I tried various